IsakKupersmidt/Home-Service/README.md

 # Home-Service
-This repository contains the code and data for my research on swedish elderly care.
+This repository contains the code and data for my research on Swedish elderly care.

 ## home_service.r
 R file that reads the data files and performes the regressions